 Here’s a view of the map in action

-Pea Ridge was likewise nearly finished however the actual gameplay side wasn’t started.
-We’d moved ahead with the map to make sure the style would work for more than just the Gettysburg map.
-There were still a lot of obvious problems to iron out.
+Pea Ridge was likewise nearly finished however the coded gameplay portion was never started.
+We’d moved ahead with the map to make sure the style would work for more than just Gettysburg.
+There were still obvious problems to iron out.

 This next one is 100% Resolution. click and zoom in for a closer look.